 - Review the faculty profiles to determine potential advisors in your interest area.

-- Email a faculty member identified with that discipline and commodity focus to determine if he or she is willing to serve as your mentor
+- Email a faculty member identified with that discipline and commodity focus to determine if he or she is willing to serve as your major advisor

 - Provide a letter of interest, your CV, previous GPA, our Graduate Questionnaire and indicate if you require financial assistance